Program Structure and Entry Requirements

 GPA as a condition of admission or progress requirement

-Following a recommendation from the Program Approval and Entry Committee meeting, the Deputy Vice-Chancellor & Vice-President (Academic) approved:
+Following a recommendation from the 3/17 meeting of the Program Approval and Entry Committee, the Deputy Vice-Chancellor & Vice-President (Academic) approved:

-- provide a rationale for specifying a GPA outside the threshold range as an admission requirement for the program or as a minimum standard of achievement to progress within the program (e.g. GPA to be used to determine a quota); and
+- any GPA outside the threshold range (4.0-5.0) as an admission requirement or as a minimum standard of achievement to progress within the program (e.g. GPA to be used to determine a quota) must have a pedagogical justification.

 Australia Awards Scholarship (AAS) applicants participate in a competitive and rigorous selection process.
 As a consequence the following qualifications will satisfy a program's minimum academic entry requirements of an AQF Level 7 Bachelor award for AAS awardees: